-At the date of authorisation of these financial statements the following Interpretation was in issue but not yet effective and has therefore not yet been applied.
-The directors consider that the adoption of this Interpretation may be relevant to the Company in future periods.
+At the date of authorisation of these financial statements there were a number of Standards and Interpretations in issue but not yet effective, which have therefore not yet been applied.
+The directors consider that the adoption of the following Interpretation may be relevant to the Company in future periods.